VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the BMW i5 Touring offers to a small extent more room – 570 L compared to 488 L. That’s a difference of about 82 L.
+Looking at boot space, the BMW i5 Touring offers a bit more boot space – 570 L compared to 488 L. That’s a difference of about 82 L.

-When it comes to payload, BMW i5 Touring slight takes the win – 560 kg compared to 515 kg.
+When it comes to payload, the BMW i5 Touring carries only slightly more – 560 kg compared to 515 kg.
 That’s a difference of about 45 kg.

 BMW i5 Touring